Sunday Morning Education

-A nursery for infants and children up to age 4 is offered during the 9:00 a.m. and 11:00 a.m. services, and at 10:00 a.m. during the summer months.
-We have a wonderfully caring staff who appreciate the support of parent and youth volunteers during the 11:00 a.m. service.
+A nursery for infants and children up to age 4 is offered during the 9:00 a.m. and 11:00 services as well as during the 10:00 a.m. education hour during the academic year.
+In the summer the nursery is offered during the 10:00 a.m. service.

 Special Events & Worship Experiences

 Easter for Children at St. Mary’s – Easter is a joyous day here for everyone, especially our children.
 The preparation begins the Saturday before Easter when we gather to hang the Alleluias that the children have created and hidden throughout Lent.
 On Easter Sunday our earliest of walkers – 5th graders are invited to come for an Easter Egg Hunt in the Church Yard after the 11:00 a.m. service.
 Before the 11 a.m. service, the children are able to join in a beautiful procession into the church with flowers to flower the cross.

 All Saint’s Day Procession – In the weeks leading up to All Saint’s Day, our Sunday School classes learn about the lives of particular saints.
 They study the stories and attributes of these Holy Men and Women whose lives of faith have made them stand apart.
 Before All Saint’s Day the children make creations to represent the lives of these saints and share them as a part of the procession at the 11:00 a.m. service.